 - All seed is tested and certified to the highest standard.

 Growing fodder crops is an increasingly good way of cutting the production costs on farms.
 We understand that each farm has its own requirements, so we provide a variety of fodder crops including Fodder Beet.
-Alternative Forage Crops such as Fodder Rape, Sugar Beet, Stubble Turnip and Kale are increasingly important to provide fodder to beef, sheep and dairy herds during the winter months.
+Alternative Forage Crops such as Fodder Rape, Sugar Beet, Stubble Turnip, Kale and Redstart are increasingly important to provide fodder to beef, sheep and dairy herds during the winter months.
 These crops may stretch the fodder already saved on a farm such as Silage and Hay, but also ensure that farmland is increasing its output in any calendar year.
 Why grow forage crops:

 - Increase your profitability.